I move: "That the Bill be now read a Second Time."

 While I will recommend the Government does not oppose the Bill, I expect to bring forward amendments to deal with the issues I have identified.
 It starts the debate but it is a far wider one.
 I look forward to continuing discussions on the Bill once it has completed a consultation process on Committee Stage.
 I hope the Oireachtas justice committee, along with others, will carry out a proper legislative scrutiny of it.
 We should discuss the issue itself in a broader context to see what both Houses can do to move the principle forward.

 I thank the Minister of State.
 As he realised from the beginning, I admitted it was not a perfect Bill.
-The most important point was the conversation and get that work going in itself.
+The most important point was the conversation and to get that work going in itself.
 I find that everything is rigid in the Dáil and it is hard to get a space for a conversation about broader issues which impact on so many more.
 It is quite crude to introduce a Private Members’ Bill to have the conversation but I did not know how else to start it.
-The most encouraging point was that everybody, all parties and none, supports, welcomes and wants to work together on this proposal.
+The most encouraging point is that everybody, all parties and none, supports, welcomes and wants to work together on this proposal.

 I hope the chairman of the Oireachtas justice committee - maybe Deputy Ó Laoghaire could have a word with him - would get it to scrutinise the Bill and make suggestions as to how we can progress it.
 Deputies Brady and O’Reilly made positive comments about the Bill which made sense.
 The Bill is about common sense.
 We set the law for everybody else but we discriminate against female Members.
 That does not wash with me.
 We need to start there and see how we can do it.

-The Minister of State said there is a bigger conversation to be regarding by-elections, how we do pairings and how if one is out of the Chamber, one is not working in the constituency against one’s other colleagues working here.
+The Minister of State said there is a bigger conversation to be had regarding by-elections, how we do pairings and how to ensure that if one is out of the Chamber, one is not working in the constituency against one’s other colleagues working here.
 These have to be set out.
 We could look at remote voting through an app whereby one would have to sign through the ICT unit, although it is difficult to log on in the constituency office because of the firewall and so on.
 However, everybody might want to vote remotely then and not show up here.

 While the conversation and the input were very good, it is a pity we did not have more participants in the debate.
 It is a conversation that needs to go in the right direction.
 However, we are talking out the two sides of our mouths.
 We want more women in politics but if one gets elected there is no way one can have a family progression.
 We have no mechanism for supporting female Members other than producing the sick certificate.
 While one produces the sick certificate, one has to run in here for votes on a Thursday and if numbers are tight, one has to show up.
 I do not know how the system would operate if one were an Independent Member.
 Parties might be able to do pairings and accommodate Members but I do not how it could work for Independent Members.